 Disability Resources is responsible for ensuring students have equal access to their required textbooks.
 All other course materials are the responsibility of faculty and their departments.
-Disability Services is happy to serve as a resource to faculty in this endeavor.
+Disability Resources is happy to serve as a resource to faculty in this endeavor.

 The best way to provide e-text to your students is to offer them the readings as searchable PDFs, accessible websites, or accessible Word documents.
 Here are some tips on how to get started.

 1) If you have an existing PDF, check to see if it is searchable by attempting to select the text on the page.
 Drag the cursor over text.
 If it highlights, then your document is searchable.
 If, instead, the cursor draws a box or tints the entire page, you will need to convert your PDF.
 This tutorial demonstrates how to create searchable PDFs (.DOCX) through OCR in Adobe Acrobat.
 Faculty and departments may request Adobe Acrobat free of charge upon request through the Hardware/Software Request System.
 Instructional Technologies and Design Services will assist faculty in learning how to use Adobe Acrobat as well.

 5) If you need to obtain a new, clean, original copy, Google the reading and/or search the library databases.
 Librarians can assist with this.
 If requesting a document through Interlibrary Loan, be sure to note that you require a "clean and searchable" copy.
 Don’t waste time creating a new, possibly flawed, copy if a perfect one is already out there.

-6) Put the electronic copy in Blackboard or on reserve in library so all students may access it.
+6) Put the electronic copy in Blackboard so all students may access it.
 If you are unable to do this, speak with your students about the best way to share large files with them.
 (They are usually too large for e-mail.)

 Here are some common mistakes when creating e-text.